01 of 08

 Cut off crown of the pomegranate.

-Slice the rind in several places.
+Score and slice the outer rind in several places.

-Soak the pomegranate in water.
+Soak the entire pomegranate in water.

 Break apart the pomegranate.